National Liberation Front (Macedonia): Foundation of NOF in 1945 and first actions

 Even before the KKE declared the beginning of the armed struggle of the Democratic Army of Greece in 1946, the NOF was acting independently from the KKE, and engaged in several battles with government forces, who had British support.
 Thus, the NOF stimulated the beginning of an armed insurrection of the communist forces against the government.
-The NOF and also created regional committees in all areas with compact ethnic Macedonian populations (Florina, Eddesa, Giannitsa and Kastoria).
+NOF also created regional committees in all areas with compact ethnic Macedonian populations (Florina, Edessa, Giannitsa and Kastoria).

-The merger of the NOF with the Democratic Army
+NOF merged into the DSE

 KKE was trying to avoid the Civil War until after the elections of 1946.
 Up to this time more than 100,000 fighters of ELAS and EAM members had been imprisoned with accusations of treason and brutalities against civilians during the fascist occupation.
 Many ELAS and NOF members created small armed groups based in their former hideouts.
 Among the areas populated with Slavic speaking population in western Greek Macedonia the NOF became a powerful factor, and the KKE opened negotiations with it.
 The negotiations were conducted by Mihail Keramitčiev and Paskal Mitrevski on behalf of the NOF, and Markos Vafiadis, on behalf of the Democratic Army of Greece (DSE).
 After nearly seven months of negotiations, they reached an agreement to merge.
 In October 1946, KKE founded DSE High Command in Middle Greece.
 The Capetanios (Military and Political Leader) of DSE was Markos Vafeiadis.

-The KKE and the NOF maintained a position on the minorities question in Greece (the equality of all ethnic groups within the borders of Greece), and NOF was against every form of autonomy.
-Owing to the KKE's equal treatment of ethnic Macedonians and Greeks, many ethnic Macedonians enlisted as volunteers in the DSE. Αccording to Macedonian sources, 60 per cent of the DSE was composed of ethnic Macedonians.
-This fact is backed by Alexandros Zaouses in his research book Η Τραγική αναμέτρηση, 1945–1949 – Ο μύθος και η αλήθεια, where he states that out of 22,000 fighters, 14,000 were Slavic-Macedonians.
-This number is confirmed by C. M. Woodhouse in his book "The Struggle for Greece, 1941–1949".
-Nevertheless, considerable debate continues to exist over the numbers, particularly as Woodhouse relied extensively on Greek and British documents for his numbers.
-Ethnic Macedonian partisans were not fighting only in the territory of Greek Macedonia, but also in Thessaly, Roumelia, and in the battles north of Athens.
+KKE and NOF maintained a position on the minorities question in Greece (the equality of all ethnic groups within the borders of Greece), and NOF was against every form of autonomy.
+Owing to the KKE's equal treatment of ethnic Macedonians and Greeks, many ethnic Macedonians enlisted as volunteers in the DSE.